A taste of paradise

 Bonaire, Saba and Sint Eustatius have no bus services, but distances are very short, so exploring is possible by bicycle, on Saba even on foot.
 Just make sure to have comfortable footwear appropriate for both wet and dry ground.

 The Dutch Caribbean Ecotravel is famous for the marine biodiversity of the Marine Parks.
 Together with the underwater formations and structures, healthy corals and regular visitors such as Hammerhead sharks and Whale sharks create a spectacular and exciting divers’ experience.

 However, not everybody is fond of diving or snorkelling.
 Then the beauty of the national parks is the option for everyone to enjoy.
 For example, at Bonaire the Washington Slagbaai Park with its Green iguanas.
 Or climb the steep Mount Scenery in Saba with its secondary rainforest and you will understand the name of this dormant volcano.
 On Sint Eustatius, explore the tropical rainforest in the volcano crater of the Quill, rich in flora and fauna.

 Travel tips from our editors

 Respecting Nature and Wildlife

 The islands have their own natural protected areas.
 It is important to respect the nature when visiting.
 Unfortunately, some visitors go off-roading without any regard to living desert soils or seasonal nesting and breeding areas.

-All islands all provide waste separation bins for recycling.
-In Bonaire, the color code for these are: Blue = Cardboard; Grey = Cans; Orange = Plastics.
+All islands provide waste separation bins for recycling.
+The colour code for these are: Blue for cardboard; Grey for cans and Orange for plastics.